BACKPACKING EUROPE: Krka National Park - Dipping into Nature and Regretting It Instantly

 A bridge over coloured waters, Krka National Park

-As I walked along the path and into the woodland, leaves began to sparkle as the sun shon through the trees.
-And there it was, heaven.
-Or something like that.
-I had never seen a waterfall this big before, it was quite a special moment for me (as lame as that sounds) because it's not something you see everyday, so to be standing in front of this powerful work of nature felt very surreal.
+As I walked along the path and entered the woodland, the leaves began to sparkle in the sunlight filtering through the trees.
+And there it was—heaven, or something close to it.
+I had never seen a waterfall this large before, and it was a truly special moment for me (as cheesy as that may sound).
+It’s not something you encounter every day, so standing before such a magnificent force of nature felt incredibly surreal.

 Wandering in the now, Krka National Park